foureyes/csci-ua.0480-fall2016-007/slides/20/ajax.markdown

 The __same origin policy__ is a policy implemented by browsers that __restricts how a document, script or data from one _origin_ can interact with a document, script or data from _another origin_.__

-* it __permits__ scripts running on pages originating from the same site to access documents, scripts or data from each other
+* it __permits scripts__ running on pages originating from the same site to access documents, scripts or data from each other
-* but __prevents__ access to these resources if they are on different sites
+* but __prevents scripting__ access to these resources if they are on different sites
-* this applies to XMLHttpRequests as well (we'll see an exception shortly)
+* of course, because this is specification includes scripting access, it applies to XMLHttpRequests (we'll see an exception shortly)
 </section>

 <section markdown="block">